lati-tibabu/project_db/IMPLEMENTATION_SUMMARY.md

 - Refactored core React components (`DatabaseForm`, `DatabaseList`, `Home`, `DataViewer`) to dispatch Redux thunks for fetching, creating, deleting, and refreshing database metadata.
 - Introduced a richer table creation flow with foreign key support in both the API (`POST /api/data/:dbId/tables`) and the UI, including refresh controls that keep schema and data views in sync.
 - Added a reusable API client wrapper for the new endpoints and verified a clean production build with `npm run build` after the Redux integration.
+- **Added dedicated database creation functionality**: Created separate UI for creating databases on PostgreSQL servers and automatically adding them to the managed database list.
+Users can now choose between "Add Database" (connect to existing) and "Create & Add Database" (create new on server and add to system).

 ### What Was Built